 image

-The hard metal nib won't change the line width mid-stroke like a soft brush (unless you do some incredible acrobatics), but a single pen that gets variety of stoke widths can be extremely valuable when drawing on location.
+The hard metal nib won't vary the line width like a soft brush (unless you do some incredible acrobatics), but a single pen that gets variety of stoke widths can be extremely valuable when drawing on location.

 Fude DE Mannen ふでDEまんねん sketch